ngsxfem/ngsxfem/INSTALLATION.md

 pip3 install xfem
 ```
 You may add standard `pip` options such as `--user`, `--upgrade` and/or `--verbose` or specify a concrete version, e.g. by replacing `xfem` with `xfem==1.4.2104`.
-Note that the installation requires some compilations and may hence take a few minutes.

 ### Development version